The Best Rodent Repellers.

 What are they?

-Ultrasonic pest repellers utilises a high – pressure ultrasonic sound that is higher than the human hearing range.
+Ultrasonic pest repellers utilizes a high – pressure ultrasonic sound that is higher than the human hearing range.
 Some repellers emit fluctuating sounds that startle and frightens away rodents and cockroaches from your home.
 Using a variable pulse generator, the repeller emits fluctuating sound waves so pests don’t get accustomed to the sound.
 Furthermore, some of the top end repellers will also provide a loud spike in sound to replicate the sound of dominant male rodents, and since they are very territorial and constantly fighting to establish dominance, it will discourage others rodents from coming and staying at the specific location.
 It is important for the ultrasonic repeller to sweep at a correct frequency.

 There are a lot of different repellers on the market with a weak signal, generally due to the quality and price of the speaker that they use and therefore not providing great results.
 A frequency of 32-62kHZ in the repellers is what has been determined to provide the most effective results.